 - Social (non-federated): I’m Seirdy on Hacker News, Lobsters, Reddit, Tildes.net, and Linux Weekly News.

 - Email: my address is firstname.lastname@example.org.
 I typically sign my emails with my public PGP key: 1E892DB2A5F84479.
 My key is also available via WKD.

 - Chat: for IRC, my nick is Seirdy on Libera.chat, Snoonet, OFTC, Tilde.Chat, and a few smaller networks.
 If you don’t like IRC, I’m also @seirdy:envs.net on Matrix.
-I generally prefer IRC to Matrix, and don’t check Matrix very often.
+I might be a bit slow to respond on Matrix because I generally prefer IRC.

 If you find a “Seirdy” somewhere else and don’t know whether or not it’s me, please contact me and ask instead of assuming that it must be me.